Lisa Rinna Shows Off Toned Shoulders In ‘My Favorite Dress’ For Throwback Emmy Pic

 Real Housewives of Beverly Hills star Lisa Rinna showed off her toned shoulders in a favorite dress for a throwback photo in honor of the Emmy Awards.
-She posted the pic and shared special memories of the glamourous night with her followers in its caption.
-She also tagged her glam team in the caption and the job she had when the photograph was taken.
+She posted the pic and shared special memories of the glamorous night with her followers in the caption.
+She also tagged her glam team and mentioned the job she had when the photograph was taken.

 Lisa walked the red carpet in the share.
-She donned a stunning one-shoulder white gown designed by Reem Acra.
+She wore a stunning one-shoulder white gown designed by Reem Acra.

-The image, taken in 2008, showed the actress as she modeled Reem’s Resort design asymmetrical gown, with a silver, jeweled detail on the shoulder reported Red Carpet Fashion Awards.
+The image, taken in 2008, showed the actress as she modeled Reem’s Resort design asymmetrical gown, with a silver, jeweled detail on the shoulder, reported Red Carpet Fashion Awards.

 The garment featured a straight cut and a long, dramatic back with what appeared to be a cape attached.
-The glamourous look showed off Lisa’s toned upper body, including her shoulders and arms, to dramatic effect.
+The glamorous look showed off Lisa’s toned upper body, including her shoulders and arms, to dramatic effect.

 The breathtaking ensemble required little jewelry as an accent.
 Lisa paired her ensemble with large bracelets on each wrist and tiny earrings in her earlobes.
 Her hairstyle was simple with several flips added to her highlighted, brown tresses.
 These framed her face.